cortex-js/cortexjs.io/docs/compute-engine/08-guide-types.md

 For example: `real<..1.0>` is the type of real numbers less than $1.0$, and is equivalent to `real< -oo..1.0 >`.

-To represent an open interval, use a negation value type to exclude the endpoints.
+To represent an open interval, use a negation and a literal type to exclude the endpoints.
 For example `real<0..> & !0` is the type of real numbers greater than $0$.

 When using integers, you can adjust the endpoint instead, so for example